ArtPro: Self-Supervised Articulated Object Reconstruction with Adaptive Integration of Mobility Proposals: Failure Cases and Robustness Analysis

+\textbf{Robustness to noisy depth and masks.} Fig.~\ref{fig:noisy_depth_sam} shows the robustness of our method to noisy depth maps and imprecise segmentation masks.
+For local geometry errors (Fig.~\ref{fig:noisy_depth_sam}(a)) and imprecise mask boundaries near drawer edges (Fig.~\ref{fig:noisy_depth_sam}(c)), our method mitigates the incorrect estimation from specific views by integrating multi-view information, achieving accurate reconstructions.
+However, our method would fail when the captured depth maps and masks are highly fragmented and misaligned, as in the real-scanned data provided by PARIS~\cite{liu2023paris}.
+This can be enhanced using prior-prompted depth predictor, e.g., PriorDA~\cite{wang2025depth}, as we did to obtain our real-scanned data (the printer and storage).

-Although our approach achieves much more robust motion estimation and reconstruction of articulated objects than existing approaches, it still suffers from the common issues of the self-supervised 3DGS reconstruction framework.
+\textbf{Part boundary sensitivity.} Although our approach achieves much more robust motion estimation and reconstruction of articulated objects than existing approaches, it still suffers from the common issues of the self-supervised 3DGS reconstruction framework.
 We show two representative failure cases in Figure~\ref{fig:app_fail_case}.
 First, since our method lacks semantic part segmentation supervision for separating the adjacent movable parts, it sometimes causes the part boundary to encroach on neighboring part regions, such as the interior and the edge of the drawers in Figure~\ref{fig:app_fail_case}.

-Second, the estimation of mobility parameters in our method primarily relies on the depth component of the RGBD loss $\mathcal{L}_{I}$ and the geometry-aware Chamfer distance loss $\mathcal{L}_{cd}$.
+\textbf{Sensitivity to depth map quality.} Second, the estimation of mobility parameters in our method primarily relies on the depth component of the RGBD loss $\mathcal{L}_{I}$ and the geometry-aware Chamfer distance loss $\mathcal{L}_{cd}$.
 Consequently, the accuracy of these estimations is highly dependent on the input depth map quality.
 In scenarios where the acquired depth maps contain significant inaccuracies, due to factors such as sensor noise, occlusions, or varying illumination conditions, the optimization process can be misled.
 As illustrated in Figure~\ref{fig:app_fail_case} (using real-world data from the PARIS dataset), this can cause our method to erroneously incorporate Gaussians from the static part into the estimated movable part.
 To achieve a lower loss value under these incorrect constraints, the optimization incorrectly transforms the movable part into the interior of the object.
 It is worth noting that in our real-world reconstruction experiments, the quality of the mobility results has been significantly improved by enhancing the input depth maps using the pre-trained Depth-Anything-V2 model~\cite{yang2024depth} which effectively mitigates these issues.